IATI/iati-publisher-docs/docs/bulk-import.rst

     :align: center
     :alt: A screenshot of the dropdown header menu, which allows the user to select whether they want to add activity data manually, via XML/CSV, or via XLSX file.

+See `Which import template should I use? <https://docs.publisher.iatistandard.org/en/latest/which-template/>`_ for help choosing the right template.

 Import via XML
 """"""""""""""
 XML is the file format used by the IATI Standard.
 IATI Publisher creates and stores IATI XML files for you when you publish your activity and organisation data from the interface.
 The XML import functionality may be useful if you are transferring IATI activity data from a different publishing tool to IATI Publisher.